datacontroller/docs.datacontroller.io/docs/dcc-tables.md

 ### LIBREF

 The libref of the table.
-If not pre-assigned, DC will assign it at runtime using the first definition found in metadata, using this [macro](https://core.sasjs.io/mm__assigndirectlib_8sas.html).
+If not pre-assigned, and the serverType is SAS 9 (EBI), DC will assign it at runtime using the first definition found in metadata, using this [macro](https://core.sasjs.io/mm__assigndirectlib_8sas.html).

 ### DSN